50637/HNSPPI/README.md

 evaluation.py script is used to evalutate the performance of our method.

 Running:
-Download the data file from http://cdsic.njau.edu.cn/data/PPIDataBankV1.0 run main.py script with --input1 <positive edgelist> --input2 <negative edgelist> --output <output file> --seed <seed>
+Download the data file from http://cdsic.njau.edu.cn/data/PPIDataBankV1.0. run main.py script with --input1 <positive edgelist> --input2 <negative edgelist> --output <output file> --seed <seed>. for example:python main.py --input1 data/mouse/mouse_pos.edgelist --input2 data/mouse/mouse_neg.edgelist --output embeddings/mouse --seed 0.
-for example:python main.py --input1 data/mouse/mouse_pos.edgelist --input2 data/mouse/mouse_neg.edgelist --output embeddings/mouse --seed 0
+See the results in results.tsv file.
-See the results in results.tsv file
+OpenNE packages is downloaded from https://github.com/thunlp/OpenNE.

 Datasets
 This dataset includes sequence information and interaction information of 6 species.